 Rosebud South has been operated in conjunction with another ranch.
 As a stand-alone unit, it is best suited for seasonal grazing.
 Based upon an estimated carrying capacity of two acres per AUM (Animal Unit Month), the ranch should carry 500 cows for a seven-month grazing season.
 Since the entire capacity is based upon native rangeland, it is fair to say that it will vary from year to year depending on precipitation.

-The property is fenced into eight pastures, so it does lend itself to some level of rotational grazing depending upon the level of water availability.
+The property is fenced into six pastures, so it does lend itself to some level of rotational grazing depending upon the level of water availability.